Did You Miss Any Of These? Monthly Round-Up – January 2025

 ©hughsviewsandnews.com

-Because we have a better sense of smell and sound than you humans, you may think we had an advantage when solving the case.
-But you humans have a far better sense of sight than us.
-Use your eyes and look for those red-herrings when reading ‘Murder in Evershot‘ because, like all good murder mysteries, they are there.
-Sure, we used our noses and ears to solve this case, but not every smell or sound was what we thought it would be.
+Because we have a better sense of smell and sound than you humans do, you may think we had an advantage in solving the case.
+But you humans have a far better sense of sight than we.
+Use your eyes and look for those red herrings when reading ‘Murder in Evershot‘ because, like all good murder mysteries, they are there.
+Sure, we used our noses and ears to solve this case, but not every smell or sound was what we expected.

 #photography #WordPress #space #dogs #corgis